LeonardoCampello-dev/Launchstore/README.md

 ## 📌 Resources

-- 🛒 Buying and selling products.
+- 💰 Buying and selling products.
 - 📃 Search by categories.
 - 🖼 Upload images.
 - 🔑 Password recovery and session.
 - 🎞 Post-order animations.
+- 🛒 Cart and order management

 ## 🚀 Technologies used